dartmouth-cs52-19S/workshop-ws-05-14-databases/README.md

 Cool.
 We're done with `psql` for now.
 Quit by typing `\q`.

 ## Sequelize
 :rocket: If you haven't already, fork this repo, clone it, and cd into the directory.
-Run the following commands
+Run the following commands and read down to resolves any errors:

 ```
 yarn install